ABOUT ME

 In the summer of 2024, I was promoted to Co-Producer for the summer edition of “The Morning Buzz,” and began work as a videographer for my local YMCA Branch.

 Once fall rolled around again, we rebranded “Movies ‘Til Midnight” as “Cinema Sunrise,” delivering weekly film news in the mornings rather than the middle of the night.
 I also began working as a freelance editor during this time.
+I was promoted at Trill Mag in November, and began work as an editor in their Entertainment section.
+An interview I conducted with Ryland News appeared on the official Blu Ray for “Hundreds of Beavers” that winter.